RandyCantrell.com

 "Don’t pick a fight with an old man.
 If he is too old to fight, he’ll just kill you." -Anonymous

-Elmore Leonard, the novelist, and author of Freaky Deaky crafted this line in that novel: "It doesn't have to make sense, it just has to sound like it does."
+Elmore Leonard, the novelist and author of Freaky Deaky, crafted this line in the novel: "It doesn't have to make sense; it just has to sound like it does."

 "All you need in this life is ignorance and confidence, and then success is sure." -Mark Twain